dataunitylab/relational-playground/README.md

 For more information see [Add Firebase to your JavaScript Project](https://firebase.google.com/docs/web/setup).

 ### [GitHub Pages](https://pages.github.com/)

-> Note: this feature is available with `react-scripts@0.2.0` and higher.

 #### Step 1: Add `homepage` to `package.json`